 Definition of Efficient Equipment

-The efficient condition is sealed duct work throughout the unconditioned space in the home.
+The efficient condition is sealed duct work throughout the unconditioned or semi-conditioned space in the home.
+A non‐conditioned space is defined as a space outside of the thermal envelope of the building that is not intentionally heated for occupancy (crawl space, roof attic, etc).
+A semi-conditioned space is defined as a space within the thermal envelop that is not intentionally heated for occupancy (unfinished basement).

 Definition of Baseline Equipment

-The existing baseline condition is leaky duct work within the unconditioned space in the home.
+The existing baseline condition is leaky duct work within the unconditioned or semi-conditioned space in the home.

 Deemed Lifetime of Efficient Equipment